Facts for the media about dementia

 Is there a cure for dementia?

-Existing drugs available in the UK only treat the symptoms of dementia.
+Existing drugs available on the NHS only treat the symptoms of dementia.
 They do not treat the root cause of the diseases that cause dementia, and so do not slow down how quickly it gets worse.

 Simple blood tests to detect Alzheimer's and new drugs which could slow down early-stage Alzheimer's disease are just around the corner.

 Lecanemab and donanemab are the first drugs for Alzheimer's disease which have been shown to slow down the changes in thinking and memory people experience in the early stages of the disease.
-In August 2024, the Medicines and Healthcare products Regulatory Agency (MHRA) approved lecanemab for some people with early-stage Alzheimer’s disease in the UK based on patient benefit and safety.
-However draft guidance from the National Institute for Health and Care Excellence (NICE) has not recommended it for use on the NHS at this stage based on clinical and cost effectiveness.
-The two bodies are expected to make decisions on whether to approve donanemab in the UK later this year.
+In 2024, the Medicines and Healthcare products Regulatory Agency (MHRA) approved lecanemab and donanemab for some people with early-stage Alzheimer’s disease in the UK based on patient benefit and safety.
+However, the National Institute for Health and Care Excellence (NICE) made a final recommendation that neither lecanemab nor donanemab will not be provided through the NHS after an extended review and stakeholder consultation.

 Research Alzheimer's Society funded 30 years ago led to the treatment breakthroughs we're seeing today, and research we fund now will be pivotal in unlocking more breakthroughs.

-However, despite dementia's impact and prevalence, research into the condition is desperately underfunded and there are not enough dementia researchers.
+However, despite dementia's impact and prevalence, research into the condition is desperately underfunded and there are not enough dementia researchers or people taking part in research.

 What does Alzheimer’s Society do to support dementia research?